talkable/talkable-docs/source/campaigns/views/notifier_offers_email.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Send email to tell your advocate what your referral program is about.
+   :description: Send email to tell your Advocate what your referral program is about.
 Motivate them to share your offer.

 Advocate Offer Email
 --------------------